 System Model

-The system model can now be amended to incorporate the reference signal and the channel estimate functions, where no inherent knowledge of the reference signal is know.
+The system model can now be amended to incorporate the reference signal and the channel estimate functions, where no inherent knowledge of the reference signal is known.
 In addition a channel can be added where the signal properties change as it propagates through the channel.

 Figure 6- System Model